neubot/neubot/doc/faq.md

 4.10.
 What does the *dashtest* test measures?
 ---------------------------------------

-The *dashtest* test emulates a video playload and estimates the highest available bandwidth.
-The dashtest use the dashtest adaptation logic: at the beginning, the client requests a first segment using the lowest bitrate representation.
+The *dashtest* test emulates the download of a video payload and uses the following adaptation logic: at the beginning, the client requests the first segment using the lowest bitrate representation.
 During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of segment in kbit by the elapsed download time in second.
 If the download lasted less than two seconds, the client requests a bigger next segment; otherwise, if the download lasted more than two seconds, the client requests a smaller next segment.
+This process is, of course, repeated for all subsequent segments.

 - - -